Mythologos/Notre-Dame-Digitized-Latin-Collection/README.md

 and we ensured that we had the rights to use and release data from the given textual editions.
 2. We split each PDF into PNGs using `pdf2image` library (available [here](https://github.com/Belval/pdf2image)).
 3. We employed the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) tool with training data (tessdata) for Latin and Ancient Greek via the `pytesseract` library (available [here](https://github.com/madmaze/pytesseract)).
-4. We outputted results to hOCR files, and we uploaded these to a locally-hosted version of the *Lace* post-correction tool (available [here](https://github.com/brobertson/Lace2)).
+4. We uploaded the resulting hOCR files to a locally-hosted version of the *Lace* post-correction tool (available [here](https://github.com/brobertson/Lace2)).
 5. We post-corrected the OCR results in Lace for the *main text* (and not notes or critical apparati), and we obtained EpiDoc-styled XML documents from Lace with our corrections.
-6. We ran an additional Latin spellchecker and performed a few manual checks to root out extraneous text such as marginal numbers and catch any missed errors.
+6. We ran an additional Latin spellchecker and performed a few manual checks to root out extraneous text such as marginal numbers, to correct badly-ordered text, or to address other errors.
 7. We applied the [Hook](https://github.com/Capitains/HookTest) testing suite via its [Docker container](https://github.com/Capitains/docker-hooktest) to ensure our documents were EpiDoc- and CTS-compliant, and we altered our documents until all tests passed.

 Through this process, we created the documents presented in this repository.